jejellyroll-fr/fpdb-3/README.md

 - see fpdb.drawio (WIP) or use puml files

 ## To do
+>unit test
+-write unit tests to cover all code

+>CI/CD
+-working github actions

 >database
-- not working mysql connector on py3.10 -> import MySQLdb (TO DO: find solution )
+- not working mysql connector on py3.1x -> import MySQLdb (TO DO: find solution )
 - psql not tested (TO DO)
 - try bdd on containers (TO DO)
 >translation-language